memelang-net/memesql5/memelang.md

 * Empty R-relation and A-value (` = `) queries for all pairs in the meme.

 ```
-// Example query for all movies with Mark Hamill as an actor
+// Query for all movies with Mark Hamill as an actor
 actor="Mark Hamill" movie=;

-// Example query for all relations involving Mark Hamill
+// Query for all relations involving Mark Hamill
 ="Mark Hamill";

-// Example query for all relations and values from all memes relating to Mark Hamill:
+// Query for all relations and values from all memes relating to Mark Hamill:
 ="Mark Hamill" =;
 ```